1j01/window-switcher/README.md

 It won't perfectly match the Windows theme.

 1. Install [AutoHotkey v2](https://www.autohotkey.com/)
-2. Download `app-switcher.ahk` and the `resources` folder
+2. Download `app-switcher.ahk` and the `resources` folder.
+   The easiest way is to [download the entire repository as a zip file](https://github.com/1j01/window-switcher/archive/refs/heads/main.zip).
-3. Set `app-switcher.ahk` to run on startup
+3. Set `app-switcher.ahk` to run on startup (see below)

+### Running on Startup

+- To run at startup with administrator privileges:
+  - Place the script somewhere permanent, since moving or renaming it will break the startup action.
+    - In the case of the app switcher, the `resources` folder must be in the same directory as the script.
+  - Open Task Scheduler
+  - Action > Create Task...
+  - Check "Run with highest privileges" in "Security options" in General tab
+  - In Triggers tab, click "New..." and set the type to "At log on"
+  - For the Action, you can browse for the script.

 ## Known Issues